 No prophetic utterance from her is given here or anywhere else.

 Isaiah 8:3 simply says, “I approached the prophetess, and she conceived and gave birth to a son.”
-Their sexual rendezvous, the conception and birth of a son, and the prophetic meaning of the name God told Isaiah to give him is the subject given to us in the context.
+Their sexual rendezvous, the conception, and birth of a son, and the prophetic meaning of the name God told Isaiah to give him is the subject given to us in the context.
 Nothing more.
+So it looks like childbearing is the only thing ascribed to her as a prophetess!

-If she is a prophetess (in the gifting sense), one would wonder why there are no passages attributed to her in the book that bears her husband’s name, especially a husband who “fully accepted her gift and call”!
+And if she is a prophetess in the gifting sense, one would wonder why there are no passages attributed to her in the book that bears her husband’s name, especially a husband who “fully accepted her gift and call”!

 There is also another problem.
 There is no historical record of anyone, a king or otherwise, ever calling on Isaiah’s wife because of her “prophetic gift.”